 - If you would like an appointment with the DSD Program, you can call us at 206-987-6565 or your primary care provider can send us a referral.
 This is what will happen next:

 - The DSD scheduling coordinator calls you to register your child in our system, if they are not already a patient at Seattle Children’s.
 We also let you know that we got the referral, if your primary care provider sent one.

 - The DSD nurse coordinator reviews the referral and works with the DSD team to decide which specialist your child should see.

 - The DSD scheduling coordinator schedules your first appointment.
 We schedule care urgently if your child needs this.

 - Before your appointment, the DSD nurse coordinator calls you to introduce the clinic and learn more about your child.
 Sometimes this call happens before we schedule the appointment.

 - If you already have an appointment, learn more about what to expect and how to prepare.

-- Learn about DSD Program resources such as useful links, videos and recommended reading for you and your family.
+- Learn about DSD Program resources, such as useful links, videos and recommended reading for you and your family.

-Providers, see how to Access Our Services.
+Providers, see how to refer a patient.